Animal Talking with Gary Whitta

-Animal Talking: The Adventures of Gary Whitta was a web television virtual talk show hosted by Gary Whitta on Twitch and executive produced by Leah Whitta.
+Animal Talking: The Adventures of Gary Whitta (alternatively known as Animal Talking with Gary Whitta or simply Animal Talking) was a web television virtual talk show hosted by Gary Whitta on Twitch and executive produced by Leah Whitta.
 The show was livestreamed entirely from a talk show set built in Animal Crossing: New Horizons.
 Animal Talking premiered on April 25, 2020.
-It featured Adam Nickerson as the bandleader.
+It features Adam Nickerson as the bandleader.

+The show only lasted for 2 seasons with 25 episodes, and ended on October 10, 2020.

 Background

 Amidst the COVID-19 pandemic, Gary Whitta began streaming himself playing Animal Crossing: New Horizons daily a month before Animal Talking began, in the form of Animal Crossing Mornings.
 The show helped the channel gain a growing audience and identity.
 During his playthrough, Whitta came up with an idea to create a talk show set that paid homage to his favorite shows of the genre, such as The Tonight Show, The Larry Sanders Show, and Between Two Ferns.
 A pilot episode was livestreamed in the set on April 25 with his friend and internet personality Naomi Kyle, which was well regarded by viewers.
 The show would later produce four more shows that week, before settling into a Monday, Wednesday, Friday schedule, with a permanent schedule at 7PM PT every Wednesday starting from episode 16.

 In December 2020, during one of his Animal Crossing Mornings Twitch streams, Whitta announced he had no plans for new Animal Talking episodes in the foreseeable future by revealing he had redesigned the basement of his Animal Crossing home, where the Animal Talking set had been constructed.
 Whitta cited anxiety and stress around organizing the show on a weekly basis as his main reason for ending the show.